Aira, brownie servant girl, rallies against the evil kraken's attempts to break her spirit

 ‘You don’t need to.
 I already have King Mazgrim’s support.’

 ‘Your dupe?’
-Aira asked sourly.
+Aira asked crisply.
 ‘He’s not of royal blood, only married into the brownie royal family.
 Boroden is the true king of Velmoran and I’ll serve no other.
 None of the other brownies will either, for our kind swore an oath to listen only to the true descendants of Peladach and Lady Frenudin.’

 ‘But Boroden is unfit to rule.
 His health shall soon be broken.
 You brownies must obey Mazgrim as regent in Boroden’s stead.
 Besides, I’m sure father and son will soon come to agree.’
 Krysila gave a sickening smile.
 Coming around behind Aira, Krysila grabbed her arms, though she remained stiff and resisting.
 Aira saw that Vortimus and several of Leanan’s knights waited to accompany them.